Cummins Heater Grid

 Cummins Diesel Heater Grid Element and Heater Grid Relay

-Your Cummins diesel engine uses a Heater Grid Relay to control the activation of the engines Heater Grid Element during Cold Weather Startups.
+Your Cummins diesel engine uses an Intake Heater Grid Relay to control the activation of the engines Heater Grid Element during Cold Weather Startups.

 The Cummins Diesel Intake Manifold Heater Gird Element Control and Activation